-It has been shown recently by Bengs and Levitt (Bengs and Levitt (2020)) that the formulation of Redfield's semiclassical theory of relaxation widely used by NMR spectroscopists may lead to erroneous predictions in the case of a two-spin system prepared in high order states, such as singlet spin states.
+It has been shown recently by Bengs and Levitt (2020) that the formulation of Redfield's semi-classical theory of relaxation widely used by NMR spectroscopists may lead to erroneous predictions in the case of a two-spin system prepared in high-order states, such as singlet spin states.

-Such an unexpected behaviour was ascribed to the fact that some of the assumptions of the theory may not be fulfilled in NMR systems, and the authors solved the problem by making use of the Lindblad operator, which is commonly used in the theory of open quantum systems to account for dissipative Markovian phenomena, i.e., relaxation processes.
-Among other properties, the structure of the Lindblad operator ensures that the fundamental properties of the density operator ρ (ρ is hermitian and definite positive, and $\text{Tr}(\rho) = 1$) are preserved (Lindblad (1976); Alicki and Lendi (2007)).
-This article has sparked renewed interest regarding the general theory of relaxation, as first elaborated by Bloch, and its connection with the Linblad theory of quantum dissipative systems (Barbara (2021)).
-This approach has been recently generalized in several recent works (Nathan and Rudner (2020); Maimbourg et al. (2021)).
+Such an unexpected behavior was ascribed to the fact that some of the assumptions of the theory may not be fulfilled in NMR systems, and the authors solved the problem by making use of the Lindblad operator, which is commonly used in the theory of open quantum systems to account for dissipative Markovian phenomena, i.e., relaxation processes.
+Among other properties, the structure of the Lindblad operator ensures that the fundamental properties of the density operator ρ (ρ , which is hermitian and definite positive, and $Tr(\rho) = 1$) are preserved (Lindblad, 1976; Alicki and Lendi, 2007).
+This article has sparked renewed interest regarding the general theory of relaxation, as first elaborated by Bloch, and its connection with the Lindblad theory of quantum dissipative systems (Barbara, 2021).
+This approach has been generalized in several recent works (Nathan and Rudner, 2020; Maimbourg et al., 2021).

-The traditional description of NMR relaxation relies on the description of both the spin system and the lattice as quantum systems, an approach that leads to the celebrated Redfield equation (Bloch (1956); Redfield (1965); Hubbard (1961); see also Goldman (2001) for a more recent account on spin lattice relaxation).
-As far as the description of the lattice is concerned, this approach is challenging, and actually untractable, as a quantized description of the degrees of freedom involved in molecular motions (multiple bond rotations, overall tumbling of a molecule,...) is not manageable in practice, even for small molecular systems.
-For this reason, an alternative relaxation theory where the spins are treated as quantum objects and the lattice is described with classical functions of the lattice degrees of freedom was developed.
-This semi-classical approach has far reaching practical consequences, as spin relaxation can then in principle be described using classical models of dynamics for molecular motions, and has been extensively used over the years to describe and interpret spin relaxation experiments.
-However, this "semi-classical" theory predicts a non-Boltzmann equilibrium density operator, which requires an ad hoc thermal correction to the relaxation equations (Redfield (1965); Abragam (1961)).
-More elaborate attempts have been made to overcome this limitation by modifying the relaxation operator itself and to enforce a Boltzman equilibrium of the density operator (Jeener (1982); Levitt and Bari (1992)).
-However, in the traditional semi-classical NMR relaxation approach and its later modifications, the spin-lattice interactions are accounted for by a stochastic, fluctuating, hamiltonian.
+The traditional description of NMR relaxation relies on the description of both the spin system and the lattice as quantum systems, an approach that leads to the celebrated Redfield equation (Bloch, 1956; Redfield, 1965; Hubbard, 1961; see also Goldman, 2001, for a more recent account on spin lattice relaxation).
+As far as the description of the lattice is concerned, this approach is challenging, and actually untractable, as a quantized description of the degrees of freedom involved in molecular motions (multiple bond rotations, overall tumbling of a molecule, etc.) is not manageable in practice, even for small molecular systems.
+For this reason, an alternative relaxation theory, where the spins are treated as quantum objects and the lattice is described with classical functions of the lattice degrees of freedom, was developed.
+This semi-classical approach has far-reaching practical consequences, as spin relaxation can then, in principle, be described using classical models of dynamics for molecular motions, and it has been extensively used over the years to describe and interpret spin relaxation experiments.
+However, this semi-classical theory predicts a non-Boltzmann equilibrium density operator, which requires an ad hoc thermal correction to the relaxation equations (Redfield, 1965; Abragam, 1961).
+More elaborate attempts have been made to overcome this limitation by modifying the relaxation operator itself and to enforce a Boltzmann equilibrium of the density operator (Jeener, 1982; Levitt and Bari, 1992).
+However, in the traditional semi-classical NMR relaxation approach and its later modifications, the spin-lattice interactions are accounted for by a stochastic, fluctuating Hamiltonian.
 This has important consequences.
-First, in the conventional Abragam-Redfield approach, the statistical properties of the (classical) lattice are not constrained by a fluctuation-dissipation kind of theorem that would enforce a Boltzman equilibrium distribution, therefore a lattice temperature.
+First, in the conventional Abraham-Redfield approach, the statistical properties of the (classical) lattice are not constrained by a fluctuation-dissipation kind of theorem that would enforce a Boltzmann equilibrium distribution and, therefore, a lattice temperature.
 Such a constraint is therefore not applied on the spins.
-Secondly, a major difference between the quantum and classical theories of spin relaxation is rooted in the non commutation of quantum bath operators of the spin-lattice coupling hamiltonian, which confers particular properties to the spin correlation and spectral density functions that are absent in the semi-classical theory.
-Both aspects, quantum and statistical, are entangled, and the relations between quantum and classical correlation functions will be therefore discussed.
+Second, a major difference between the quantum and classical theories of spin relaxation is rooted in the non-commutation of quantum bath operators of the spin-lattice coupling Hamiltonian, which confers particular properties to the spin correlation and spectral density functions that are absent in the semi-classical theory.
+Both aspects, quantum and statistical, are entangled, and the relations between quantum and classical correlation functions will therefore be discussed.